I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

 In no particular order, these are the worst Best Picture Oscar Winners since 1990.

-Best Picture Winner 1995: Forest Gump
+Best Picture Winner 1995: Forrest Gump

 Syrupy sweet nostalgia.
 A soundtrack every person was required to buy (on CD no less) in 1994.
 Groundbreaking special effects at the time.
 Tom Hanks’ Oscar Winning Best Actor performance as the mildly mentally challenged lovable doofus who miraculously triumphs over history with some of the most trite one-liners in movie history (“Something, something box of chocolates”).
 Someone even gets to die of AIDS, which was a staple of Tom Hanks movies back in the early 90s.
 If you were around when Gump hit theaters then you rode the wave, but after the credits rolled you needed to drink a gallon of water to get all the sugar out your mouth.

 Pulp Fiction.
 Pulp Fiction.
 Pulp Fiction.
 25+ years later and every movie fan knows Pulp Fiction got robbed.
 Quentin Tarantino cribbed every grindhouse picture from his formative years, and still managed to come up with something wholly original.
 Even if you don’t remember or care who won Best Picture in 1995, you still remember Pulp Fiction.
 It doesn’t matter that Quentin Tarantino hasn’t topped himself since.
 Even Quiz Show and The Shawshank Redemption have more resonance than Forrest Gump.

 Read More From Reelrundown

 Best Picture Winner 1999: Shakespeare in Love